GamerBoi801/Tab-Stack-Manager/README.md

 - **User-Friendly Interface**: Simple and intuitive design for seamless use.
 ---

+## The Problem it solves
+Problem: Too many open tabs clutter your browser, slow it down, and make it hard to find what you need.
+Bookmarking feels too permanent, and losing tabs when you close your browser is frustrating.

+Solution: Tab Stack Manager lets you organize tabs into stacks, save them for later without bookmarking, and choose whether to keep them after closing your browser.
+It’s lightweight, fast, and perfect for decluttering while keeping your browsing smooth and organized.

+Unique: Unlike bookmarking or heavy tab managers, it’s simple, flexible, and designed for temporary tab storage without slowing you down.

 ## Installation
 1. **Download the extension**:
    - Clone this repository using the following command